mel-1804/mel-1804/README.md

  ## Hi there 👋

-- 🔭 Currently improving in Algorithms and Data Structure.
-Learning C++
+- 🔭 Working in an application for Human Resources 👥🗃️🗓️
 - 🌱 FullStack Developer thanks to 4Geeks Academy.
 - 📫 How to reach me: melissa.ortiz.m88@gmail.com / +569 675 34 201
 - 😄 Pronouns: she/her